 Cellular Sales – Sales Representatives, Account Managers, and similar positions

 This case was filed in the Eastern District of Pennsylvania on June 18, 2019 on behalf of plaintiffs who have worked for Cellular Sales as Sales Representatives and other related positions.
-The case challenges the failure of Cellular Sales to pay overtime wages to Plaintiffs for hours worked over 40 in a week.
-In addition to the Fair Labor Standards Act claim, Plaintiffs also bring a claim for failure to pay wages when due under both the North Carolina Wage and Hour Act and the Pennsylvania Minimum Wage Act.
+The case challenges the alleged failure of Cellular Sales to pay overtime wages to Plaintiffs for hours worked over 40 in a week.
+In addition to the Fair Labor Standards Act claim, Plaintiffs also bring a claim for alleged failure to pay wages when due under both the North Carolina Wage and Hour Act and the Pennsylvania Minimum Wage Act.
 Click here to read the Complaint.

 Getman, Sweeney & Dunn is representing plaintiffs along with co-counsel from Outten & Golden.
+You may also hire your own attorney to represent in this case at your own expense, or you may pursue a separate lawsuit if you choose.

 How to Join this Case

-If you have also worked for this defendant you can join this case by downloading and filling out the Consent to Sue form and faxing, emailing, or mailing it to Getman, Sweeney & Dunn.
+If you have also worked for this defendant you can ask to join this case by downloading and filling out the Consent to Sue form and faxing, emailing, or mailing it to Getman, Sweeney & Dunn.
 You need the free Acrobat Reader installed to view the form.

 Answers to Common Questions – Posted July 2, 2019